 The City receives its own allocation of HOME and HOPWA funds from HUD.
-HHFDC and DHS-BESSD have therefore elected to focus the State's HOME and HOPWA funds in the neighbor island counties of Hawaii, Kauai, and Maui.
-HHFDC's annual HOME fund allocations are rotated between the three counties of Hawaii, Kauai, and Maui.
+HHFDC and DHS-BESSD have therefore elected to focus the State's HOME and HOPWA funds in Hawaii, Kauai, and Maui counties.
+HHFDC's annual HOME fund allocations are rotated among those counties.